 Get ready for a day of learning as you would if you were physically attending College.
-This means washing and getting dressed in clothes that aren’t the ones you were sleeping in!
-This will give you separation between relaxation and learning time.
+This means washing and getting dressed into clothes that aren’t the ones you were sleeping in!
+This will give you a separation between relaxation and learning time.

 You may be using your bedroom as your study area, and if you are it is recommended that you spend some time ensuring that your workspace is tidy.
 This will immediately make you feel more productive and ready to learn.